openstack/kolla/docs/integration-guide.md

 common YML and associated openstack.env.
 The openstack.env file describes the command line environment to pass to the docker-compose yml files.

-## Why integate with Kolla?
+## Why integrate with Kolla?

 Integrating with Kolla takes a hard part of managing an OpenStack system, specifically managing the container images, and places the burden on a third party project.
-We strive to do an excellent job of providing world-class OpenStack containers at least as a reference architecture, and possibly as what may be desireable to deploy into live production.
+We strive to do an excellent job of providing world-class OpenStack containers at least as a reference architecture, and possibly as what may be desirable to deploy into live production.

 ## Docker Command Line Arguments